 Request yellow lines or keep clear markings

-You can request yellow lines or keep clear markings if there are regular obstructions or if vehicles cannot access a street on multiple occasions.
+You can request yellow lines if there are regular obstructions to our waste collection lorries.

 We need to issue a Traffic Regulation Order (TRO) to paint new yellow lines or extend an existing section.

 Creating a TRO often takes more than a year.
 During this process we must discuss it with other bodies like the emergency services.

 There are 2 stages of consultations (informal and statutory) to advertise the proposals so that people can provide comments or support or object to the proposal.